kasibruh/farm_monitoring_and_automation/README.md

 # farm_monitoring_and_automation
-Farm Monitoring and Automatic Watering System
+Farm Monitoring and Automatic Watering System \n
 This is a project done by
 P.G.G.K.
 VISWANADH
 S.RAGHU VAMSI